denoland/std/gold-definitions/actor-consumer.md

 future benefits.
 Their usage directly drives decentralized income distribution to contributors.
 This sponsored model enables "free tier" access while maintaining the platform's value exchange principles.

+Consumer interactions are optimized through AI agents that continuously monitor and evaluate available solutions, automatically switching between services based on real-time utility assessment.
+These agents:

+- Monitor performance metrics of current and alternative solutions
+- Automatically switch to better-performing options as they become available
+- Make decisions aligned with the consumer's programmed preferences and interests
+- Enable true market efficiency through instant utility-based selection
+- Remove friction from service switching while maintaining quality

+This AI-driven consumption model represents the future of commerce, where all interactions are mediated by agents programmed to genuinely protect and advance consumer interests, ensuring optimal utility and value at all times.